newrelic/k8s-metadata-injection/README.md

 ## How does it work?

+Please refer to the [official documentation](https://docs.newrelic.com/docs/integrations/kubernetes-integration/metadata-injection/kubernetes-apm-metadata-injection) to learn the reasoning behind this project.

+## Setup

+Please refer to the [setup instructions in the official documentation](https://docs.newrelic.com/docs/integrations/kubernetes-integration/metadata-injection/kubernetes-apm-metadata-injection#install).

+## Development

+### How does it work?

 New Relic requires the following environment variables to identify Kubernetes objects in the APM agents:

 - `NEW_RELIC_METADATA_KUBERNETES_CLUSTER_NAME`